 - Use numbers and special symbols.

-You can educate your employees to create strong passwords for their accounts, not to share it with anyone, and to make sure that they change their passwords every 30, 60, or 90 days.
-You can also set a rule for your customers when they create their account.
+You can educate your employees to create strong passwords for their accounts, not to share them with anyone, and to make sure that they change their passwords every 30, 60, or 90 days.
+You can also set a rule for your customers when they create their accounts.
 So they can make a strong password too.

 Protect Your Devices with an Antivirus/ Anti-malware Software